adventuremomblog

 After understanding more about the process, it definitely justifies the price.

-We moved through the displays at a nice pace with interesting stories along the way with questions encouraged as they came up.
+We moved through the displays, learning interesting stories along the way, and were encouraged to ask questions as they came up.

-There is even a Hollywood display showcasing pieces that have been in popular movies and tv shows throughout the years that were really interesting.
+There is even a Hollywood display showcasing pieces that have been in popular movies and TV shows throughout the years, which was really interesting.

 Kids and adults will enjoy creating a pencil rubbing from a variety of authentic etching plates.

-My son stayed in that room and created more etches while we checked out the final exhibit room of the museum.
+My son stayed in that room and created more etchings while we checked out the final exhibit room of the museum.

 View 8,000 Pieces of Glass

-There are over 8,000 pieces of glass inside the museum and you will definitely leave with a new appreciation for the art form and you will definitely not overlook the Cambridge Glass sticker if you see it on a piece in the future.
+There are over 8,000 pieces of glass inside the museum.
+You’ll definitely leave with a new appreciation for the art form, and you won’t overlook the Cambridge Glass sticker if you see it on a piece in the future.

 The museum tour was also a great point of reference for when we took the Mosser Glass tour the following day.